arangodb/docs/3.6/smartjoins.md

 In the specific case that the two collections have the same number of shards, the data of the two collections can be co-located on the same server for the same shard key values.
-In this case the extra hop via the coordinator will not be necessary.
+In this case the extra hop via the Coordinator will not be necessary.

 The query optimizer will remove the extra hop for the join in case it can prove that data for the two collections is co-located.